- Position: Lecturer in Cardiovascular Medicine

 - Module Lead for CARD2010 Cardiovascular Pumps Pipes and Electrics

 - Module Lead for CARD3190 Cardiovascular Molecular Pharmacology

 My current research is focused on the role of extracellular matrix (matricellular) proteins in the adverse remodelling of the heart following cardiac injury and disease.
 My particular focus is understanding the role these proteins play in promoting cardiac inflammation and fibrosis.
 Moreover, I am interested in developing tools to reduce the effects of these proteins on remodelling.
 In addition, I am developing novel ways of identifying these proteins in the heart (where they may acts as surrogate markers for adverse cardiac remodelling) using imaging techniques such as MRI.

 - PhD Cardiovascular Studies

 - BSc (Hons) Physiology

 - British Society for Cardiovascular Research

 Teaching responsibilities include PhD supervision, undergraduate and postgraduate research supervison.
 I currently teach on a number of undergraduate modules run by the Faculty of Medicine and Health.
-I am Module Lead for a number of undergraduate modules and acts a Deputy Programme Lead.
+I am Module Lead for a number of undergraduate modules and am the Deputy Programme Lead for the intercalated BSc Cardiovascular Medicine programme.
 I also acts as the personal tutor for Year 1 and 2 undergraduate Medical students.

 Research groups and institutes